-We clustered individual voxels inside of a MFC mask based on their co-activation with voxels in the rest of the brain First, we defined a voxels further than 10mm from the midline of the brain, posterior to central sulcus (Y < -22mm) and ventral to vmPFC (Z < -32mm).
-Next, we removed voxels with low grey matter signal by excluding voxels with than 30% probability of grey matter according to the Harvard-Oxford anatomical atlas very low activation in the database (less than 80 studies per voxel). calculated the each MFC voxel with the rest of the brain across studies in would result in a very large matrix that would be computationally to cluster, we reduced the dimensionality of the brain using principal components analysis (PCA, we computed the correlation distance between every voxel in the MFC with each PCA component We applied k-means clustering to this matrix as this algorithm is computationally efficient, widely used, and shows high goodnessoffit (Thirion et al., 2014).
-We used the k-means++ initialization procedure, ran the algorithm 10 times on different centroid seeds and selected the output of these consecutive runs inertia to avoid local minima.
+We clustered individual voxels inside of a MFC mask based on their meta-analytic co-activation with voxels in the rest of the brain (Figure 1A).
+First, we defined a MFC mask excluding voxels further than 10mm from the midline of the brain, posterior to the central sulcus (Y < -22mm) and ventral to vmPFC (Z < -32mm).
+Next, we removed voxels with low grey matter signal by excluding voxels with either fewer than 30% probability of grey matter cortex according to the Harvard-Oxford anatomical atlas, or very low activation rates in the database (less than 80 studies per voxel).
+In general, Neurosynth’s activation mask (derived from the standard MNI152 template distributed with FSL) corresponded highly with probabilistic locations of cerebral cortex, with the exception of portions of precentral gyrus and far ventromedial prefrontal cortex– which showed low activation although they were more than 50% likely to be in cerebral cortex.

+Next, we calculated the co-activation of each MFC voxel with the rest of the brain by correlating the target voxel’s activation pattern across studies with the rest of the brain.
+Activation in each voxel is represented as a binary vector of length 9,721 (the number of studies).
+A value of 1 indicated that the voxel fell within 10 mm of an activation focus reported in a particular study, and a value of 0 indicated that it did not.
+Because correlating the activation of every MFC voxel with every other voxel in the brain would result in a very large matrix (15,259 MFC voxels x 228,453 whole-brain voxels) that would be computationally costly to cluster, we reduced the dimensionality of the whole brain to 100 components using principal components analysis (PCA; the precise choice of number of components does not materially affect the reported results).
+Next, we computed the Pearson correlation distance between every voxel in the MFC mask with each whole-brain PCA component.
+We applied k-means clustering to this matrix (15,259 MFC voxels x 100 whole-brain PCA components) to group the MFC voxels into 2-15 clusters.
+K-means was used for clustering as this algorithm is computationally efficient, widely used, and shows reasonably high goodness-of-fit characteristics (Thirion et al., 2014).
+We used the k-means++ initialization procedure, ran the algorithm 10 times on different centroid seeds and selected the output of these consecutive runs with the lowest inertia to avoid local minima.

 Since the optimality of a given clustering depends in large part on investigators’ goals, the preferred level of analysis, and the nature and dimensionality of the available data, identifying the ‘correct’ number of clusters is arguably an intractable problem (Varoquaux and Thirion, 2014; Eickhoff et al., 2015; Poldrack and Yarkoni, 2016).
 However, in the interest of pragmatism, we attempted to objectively select the number of clusters using the silhouette score, a measure of within-cluster cohesion.
-The silhouette coefficient was defined as (b a) / max(a, b), where a is the mean intra-cluster distance and b is the distance between a sample and the nearest cluster the sample is not a part.
-Solutions that minimized the average distance between voxels within each cluster received a greater score. silhouette , we used a permutation procedure previously employed by our group (Wager et al., 2008)
+The silhouette coefficient was defined as (b – a) / max(a, b), where a is the mean intra-cluster distance and b is the distance between a sample and the nearest cluster of which the sample is not a part.
+Solutions that minimized the average distance between voxels within each cluster received a greater score.
+To estimate the uncertainty around silhouette scores, we used a permutation procedure previously employed by our group (Wager et al., 2008).